Rocket Garage Door Services

 Here's what Polk County homeowners typically pay for the most common opener repairs.
 These are total costs including parts, labor, and the service call.

 Gear and sprocket replacement: $80 to $200.
 This is the most cost-effective repair because it restores full function at a fraction of replacement cost.
 Belt or chain drive replacement: $100 to $200.
 Circuit board replacement: $200 to $500 depending on brand availability.
 Motor replacement: $200 to $400.
-Safety sensor replacement (pair): $50 to $100 plus labor.
-Remote reprogramming: usually included in the service call fee.
+Safety sensor parts (pair): $20 to $50 if physical replacement is needed.
+Sensor realignment, remote reprogramming, and Tune-Up Inspection are bundled into our $179.99 minimum service call.
 Travel limit and force adjustment: included in any service visit.

-The overall average opener repair costs between $150 and $350.
+Most opener repairs run $179.99 to $500.
 That makes repair the clear winner over replacement in most cases, especially when the unit is under 10 years old.
-Once an opener passes 15 years or needs multiple component repairs simultaneously, replacement becomes the smarter investment because you get modern safety features, rolling code security, WiFi connectivity, and a full manufacturer warranty.
+Some older opener brands, like the heavy-duty LiftMaster commercial-grade residential models from the late 1990s, are exceptionally well-built and worth repairing even at 15+ years because the steel housings, gear quality, and motor output exceed what most modern residential units offer.
+We identify which brands and models are worth saving versus replacing during the on-site assessment.
+Once an opener passes 15 years and is from a discontinued or budget-tier brand, replacement becomes the smarter investment because you get modern safety features, rolling code security, WiFi connectivity, and a full manufacturer warranty.

 We provide a detailed diagnosis and written quote before starting any repair.
 If the diagnosis reveals that the repair cost exceeds 50% of a new installed opener, we'll tell you directly and give you both options so you can decide based on real numbers.